-After being bailed out of jail, Parks and other civil rights activists in the city, including the Women's Political Council (a group of African American female activists), organized a boycott of Montgomery's buses.
-News of
+After being bailed out of jail, Parks and other civil rights activists in the city, including the Women's Political Council, organized a boycott of Montgomery's buses.
+News of the boycott spread through newspaper notices and word of mouth.
+On December 5, the first day of the boycott, 40,000 Black city residents refused to ride the bus in Montgomery.

 The Montgomery Bus Boycott is remembered as the beginning of the modern Civil Rights Movement because of the individuals and groups that supported it.
-Among them was a young minister named Martin Luther KingJr., who had recently come to Montgomery to serve as the pastor of a Baptist church.
+Among them was a young minister named Martin Luther King Jr., who had recently come to Montgomery to serve as the pastor of a Baptist church.